imamahasane/swinunetr-ct-seg-adapt/README.md

 The original codebase provided for evaluation was primarily implemented as a sequence of Jupyter notebooks and designed for a **5-class CT segmentation task**.

+As the original 5-class dataset is not publicly accessible, this work focuses on validating the **correctness, flexibility, and reproducibility** of the segmentation pipeline using a public CT dataset with a different label space.

 This adaptation focuses on:
 - Generalizing the pipeline to support **arbitrary numbers of segmentation classes** via configuration,
 - Ensuring data loading and preprocessing steps remain robust when applied to a different CT dataset,